sachinym/dp-203-azure-data-engineer/Instructions/Labs/1-Synpase-pipeline.md

 - Task 2: View source and destination data stores
 - Task 3: Implement a pipeline
 - Task 4: Debug the Data Flow
+- Task 5: Publish and run the pipeline

 ### Estimated timing: 45 minutes